-- 1001 Introduction to the Army Focuses on introduction to the Army and critical thinking.
-It introduces Candidates to the Army and the Profession of Arms.
-Students will examine the Army Profession and what it means to be a professional in the U.S. Army.
-The overall focus is on developing basic knowledge and comprehension of the Army Leadership Requirements Model while gaining a complete understanding of the Officer Candidate School (OCS) program, its purpose in the Army, and its advantages for the student.
-Candidates also learn how resiliency and fitness supports their development as an Army leader.
-Includes a weekly 2-hour lab and Physical Training 3 times per week facilitated and supervised by Cadre.
-(F) - 1011 Foundation of Agile and Adaptive Leadership Introduces Candidates to the personal challenges and competencies that are critical for effective leadership.
-Candidates learn the personal development of life skills such as critical thinking, time management, goal setting, and communication.
-Candidates learn the basics of the communications process and the importance for leaders to develop the essential skills to effectively communicate in the Army.
-Candidates will begin learning the basics of squad level tactics that will be reinforced during a weekly 2-hour lab facilitated and supervised by Cadre.
-Physical Training will also be held and led by Cadre 3 times per week.
-(S) - 2002 Leadership and Decision Making Focuses on leadership and decision-making.
-The course adds depth to the Candidates knowledge of the different leadership styles.
-Candidates will conduct a leadership analysis of famous leaders and self-assessment of their own leadership style.
-The Army Profession is also stressed through understanding values, ethics, and how to apply both to different situations they may encounter as a leader.
-Candidates will also learn the steps of the Army Troop Leading Procedures and how to apply them during decision making processes.
-Students are then required to apply their knowledge outside the classroom in a hands-on, performance-oriented environment during a weekly lab facilitated by cadre.
-Physical Training will also be held and led by cadre 3-times per week.
-(F) - 2012 Army Doctrine and Decision Making Focuses on Army doctrine and team development.
-The course begins the journey to understand and demonstrate competencies as they relate to Army doctrine.
-Army Values, Teamwork, and Warrior Ethos and their relationship to the Law of Land Warfare and philosophy of military service are also stressed.
-The ability to lead and follow is also covered through Team Building exercises at squad level.
-Includes a weekly 2-hour lab, facilitated and supervised by Cadre.
-Physical Training will also be held and led by cadre 3-times per week.
+1001 Introduction to the Army Focuses on introduction to the Army and critical thinking.
+Introduces students to the Army and the Profession of Arms.
+Examines the Army Profession.
+Focuses on developing basic knowledge and comprehension of the Army Leadership Requirements Model and of the Officer Candidate School (OCS) program.
+Includes weekly lab and physical fitness training requirements.
+(F)

+- 1011 Foundations of Leadership Introduces students to the personal challenges and competencies that are critical for effective leadership.
+Develop life skills such as critical thinking, time management, goal setting, and communication.
+Learn the basics of the communications process and the importance for leaders to develop these skills to effectively communicate.
+Begin learning the basics of squad level tactics and employment of military equipment.
+Includes weekly lab and fitness training requirements.
+(S) - 2002 Leadership and Ethics Adds depth to the student's knowledge of the different leadership styles.
+Students will analyze famous leaders and conduct a self-assessment of their own leadership style.
+Discuss values, ethics, and how to apply both to different situations that may be encountered as a leader.
+Learn the steps of the Army Troop Leading Procedures and how to apply them during decision-making processes.
+Includes weekly lab and physical fitness training requirements.
+(F) - 2012 Army Doctrine and Decision Making Students will understand and demonstrate Soldier competencies as they relate to Army doctrine.
+Army Values, Teamwork, and Warrior Ethos, and their relationship to the philosophy of military service are also stressed.
+The ability to lead and follow is also covered through team building tactical exercises at squad level.
+Includes weekly lab and physical training requirements.
+(S)